Why Isn’t My Website Converting?

 I see this happen all the time.
 You’ve got a great solution for a real problem.
 Your team gets it, your clients love it, but new people land on your website and just… stop.

 Most people think this is a copy problem or a design problem.
 It’s not.
 It’s a structure problem.
+I wrote a deeper dive article on this subject.
+You can read it here.

 Your analytics show them clicking around in circles before they give up.
 Your support team is answering basic questions that should be obvious from the homepage.
 You know there's a leak in the sales funnel, but you can't find it.
 And the feedback is always a vague, 'I don't quite get it.'